jevarlec/EPICS-major-mode/README.md

 2. Run `M-x package-list-packages`.
 Search for *epics-mode*, put the point on it and press enter.
 3. In the package details buffer, press `delete`.
 4. Delete the cloned repo.

+Note that when you pull changes it might be necessary to run `M-x package-install-file` again.

 ## Features